-Born in Toulon, Xavier de Maistre studied the harp with Vassilia Briano at his local conservatoire, before perfecting his technique with Catherine Michel and Jacqueline Borot in Paris.
-In 1998 he is awarded the first prize at the prestigious USA International Harp Competition and becomes the first French musician to be admitted to the Wiener Philharmoniker.
+Born in Toulon, de Maistre studied the harp with Vassilia Briano at his local conservatoire, before perfecting his technique with Catherine Michel and Jacqueline Borot in Paris.
+He also studied in Sciences-Po Paris and then at the London School of Economics.
+In 1998 he was awarded First Prize (and two interpretation prizes) at the prestigious USA International Harp Competition (Bloomington) and became the same year the first French musician to be admitted at the Wiener Philharmoniker.

 “De Maistre is a kind of Hamelin of the harp: the agility, the ease with which the most astonishing technical challenges are surmounted, the conversational phrasing and evenness of rapid passagework instantly amaze.
 But it is also his depth of tone and variety of colour that beguile.”